 All of these experiences led me to the point that I was willing to change.
 Discovering the truth about meat factories pushed me over the edge, and I vowed to never eat meat again.
 One of my roommates said I would never be able to last.
 That just gave me more motivation.

 After a short time, I started to find that I had more energy than before.
 I felt lighter and happier and gained peace of mind.
 I found that I didn’t have to give up exercising.
 I just got protein from other sources (and really, it’s not as hard as people make it seem).

 I started to find that I had more energy than before.
 I felt lighter and happier and gained peace of mind.

 I also struggled.
 Most restaurants don’t offer many vegetarian choices, and after staring at menus for what seemed like forever, I would give up and just order fries.
 My friends started to look at me differently.
 They would ask “Why did you become a vegetarian?”
 When I explained about the pain animals went through they would respond with “That’s just hippie crap” or “Animals were meant for humans to eat.
 They don’t care.”
-A professor of mine even said that it was against our religion to be vegetarian because God gave us animals to eat.
-[I have to insert here that I am still a strong believer despite that.]
+A professor of mine even said that it was against my religion to be vegetarian because God gave us animals to eat.

 During all of this, I had been planning on hiking the Appalachian Trail.
 This had been a dream of mine for years.
 I knew vegetarians have hiked the trail before, but I was worried that I wouldn’t be able to be picky if I was trying to just eat as many calories as possible each day to maintain my weight.
 The trail is over 2000 miles after all.
 After much deliberation and a year of living meat-free, I started to eat meat again.
 At first, I was picky about the meat I ate and only ate cage-free, animal-centered meat.
 I wanted them to suffer as little as possible so I could make my dream come true.